 Bees, honeybees and wild bees, are a popular researched subject.
 It makes sense; our food and even our lives depend on their pollination service.
 Beekeepers are still figuring out how to best manage the health of honeybees.
 However, beekeepers are also considered to be a major threat for honeybees.
 This means beekeeping practices need to improve!
 We aim to support those necessary improvements with our work at BEEP.
 For us, it made sense to link the tech work to science.
 We invited prof. dr. Koos Biesmeijer to our initiative, and he enthusiastically accepted.

 To bridge the gap between the practice of beekeeping and bee research we decided to build a data structure.
 This hierarchical tree structure with data categories standardises and classifies the terminology of both practice and science and the logical relationships among the terms.
 Researchers and beekeepers can select their preferred terminology based on their needs throughout the beekeeping season.
 The data structure was implemented with support from the SIDN fund, among others, in version 2 of the BEEP webapp in 2018.
 The construction of the data structure was a puzzle that took several months of consulting heaps of sources.
 It is now one of the inputs for an international group of likeminded bee researchers called BeeXML with a working group under the umbrella of Apimondia, the international federation of beekeepers' associations.
-See a thumbnail of the current version of the BEEP data structure below.

 Version 3, which we call the BEEP base, is now ready to be used.
 Great design work is done by Nout van Heumen in balancing look-and-feel, robustness and costs.
 Interested in our Kickstarter campaign?
 Click here!